Krunchy-Serials/CHE-120-Dumb-ways-to-Waterloo/README.md

 Basic idea
 ----------
 Each minigame will ask the user to do a task within a time limit.
 This usually includes selecting a response or typing into the terminal.
-When the player successfully completes the task, it will return `True` or it will return `False` if the user is not successful.
+When the player successfully completes the task, it will return `True` or it will return `False` if the user does not complete the task.
 In survival mode, each player has 3 lives.
-Other modes like cruel mode adjust the speed in which the tasks need to be completed as the player progresses through the levels, similar to the game Dumb Ways to Die.
+Other modes like cruel mode also have 3 lives but adjust the speed in which the tasks need to be completed as the player progresses through the levels, similar to the game Dumb Ways to Die.

 How to run
 ----------